digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ...
   Created .daml/dist/my-pkg-1.0.0.dar

-Now we create the second (new) version of our package, which will upgrade the first version.
+Now we create the second (new) version of our package, which upgrades the first version.
 Navigate back to the root directory and copy the v1 package into a v2 directory.

 .. code:: bash